OpenNebula/addon-lxcone/README.md

 ## Compatibility

-This addon was tested on OpenNebula 4.10, 4.12 and 4.14, with the frontend installed on Ubuntu 14.04.
-The host with LXC was a Debian jessie (8) PC.
+This addon was tested on OpenNebula 4.10, 4.12 and 4.14, with the frontend installed on Ubuntu 14.04 and Debian 8 (Jessie).
+The host with LXC was a Debian 8 (Jessie) PC.

 ## Installation, Configuration and Usage